vmware/dod-compliance-and-automation/docs/tutorials/cloud-foundation-9x/product/vcf-application/audit9-app/audit9-app.md

 # Leave the PowerShell session open for the remaining steps
 ```

-**Note: If the `PCLICREDFILE` environment variable exists it will take precedence over username and password when attempting the connection to vCenter.**
+> **Note** If the `PCLICREDFILE` environment variable exists it will take precedence over username and password when attempting the connection to vCenter.

 #### Generate API tokens for VCF Components
 An API token is required in order for auditing to interact with the API for the following components: